uviclibraries/html-css/act-1.md

 Right now, all we should see is a blank page and the page's title in the browser tab.
 Now it is time to add some content to our page....

 ## Essential content of a basic HTML document
-Up to this point, we have learned what it takes to create to create a barebones HTML file, that is, the bare minumum elements to have a browser recognize our `about.html` file as a web page.
+Up to this point, we have learned what it takes to create to create a bare bones HTML file, that is, the bare minimum elements to have a browser recognize our `about.html` file as a web page.

 Next, we will add what web developers consider the basic elements of web page, and then we will add some content to display.

 ### The body tag: <body>
-The `<body>` tag is appropriately named becasue that is where the body of your content—such as paragraphs, images, links, lists, and more—will be displayed on your web page.
+The `<body>` tag is appropriately named because that is where the body of your content—such as paragraphs, images, links, lists, and more—will be displayed on your web page.
 There can be only one set of `<body></body>` tags within an HTML file.

 1. Go back to Sublime Text and return to your `about.html` file.
 2. Below the closing `</head>` tag (and above the closing `</html>` tag) add the following tags: `<body></body>`